lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 report results.

-The proposed change is that the governance-controlled 'quorum' value means the minimum number of exactly the same reports needed to finalize this epoch and report this report to Lido.
-The reason for that change is that all non-byzantine oracles need to report the exactly the same value and if there are conflicting reports in the frame, it means some oracles are faulty or malicious.
+The proposed change is that the governance-controlled 'quorum' value means the minimum number of exactly the same reports needed to *finalize* this epoch, which means that the final report is pushed to Lido, no more reports are accepted for this epoch and the new expected epoch is advanced to the next frame.

+The reason for that change is that all non-byzantine oracles need to report exactly the same values and if there are conflicting reports in the frame, it means some oracles are faulty or malicious.
 With an old system it took a majority of quorum of faulty oracles to push their values (e.g. 2 out of 3), with new system it takes a full quorum of them (3 out of 3).

 For example, if the quorum value is `5` and suppose the oracles report consequently: `100`, `100`, `101`, `0`, `100`, `100`, `100`: after the last, the report `100` wins because it was pushed 5
 times.
-So it is pushed to Lido, epoch closes and no more reports for this epoch are accepted.
+So it is pushed to Lido, epoch is finalized and no more reports for this epoch are accepted.

 ## Allow the number of oracle members to be less than the quorum value.